alperyazar/ayazar.dev/docs/source/p/c/faq.md

 ## Do C standards maintain backward compatibility?

-*Can I smoothly compile and run a program I wrote in accordance with an old standard with a compiler that works in accordance with a new standard?* question is a different way of asking this question.
-Although C standards are very sensitive about backward compatibility, it would not be correct to call it "absolutely backwards compatible".
-There may also be features that are removed from the language with new standards.
-Similarly, there may be some components that are removed from the standard library.
+Another way to ask about C standards' backward compatibility is: *Can a program written in accordance with an older standard be smoothly compiled and run using a compiler that adheres to a newer standard?* While C standards are generally careful to maintain backward compatibility, it wouldn't be accurate to describe them as 'absolutely backwards compatible'.
+There are instances where features are removed from the language or standard library in new standards.

-When a feature is to be removed from the language, they are not removed immediately.
-Features to be removed are usually marked as **deprecated** in advance.
-If a feature is marked as deprecated in a new standard, we as programmers need to stop using them.
-Because these features will be completely removed in the near or distant future.

-With compilers, the topic is little bit different.
-Compilers can often be even more *lenient* about backwards compatibility.
-Even if various features are removed from the language, compilers can act as if these features are still supported in their new versions.
-Of course, this behavior of compilers (strictly adhering to standards or turning a blind eye to certain things) is usually controllable externally (with compiler switches, not mentioning about `switch` in `switch case`).
+Before a feature is completely removed, it is typically marked as **deprecated** in the newer standard.
+This marking serves as a warning to programmers to cease using these features, as they are slated for eventual removal in future updates.

+The approach of compilers to backward compatibility can differ slightly.
+Often, compilers are more *lenient* in this regard.
+They may continue to support features that have been removed from the language in their newer versions.
+This behavior, whether it's a strict adherence to the latest standards or a more flexible approach, can usually be controlled externally through compiler switches (not to be confused with the `switch` statement in `switch case`).

-## Is C in C++ language the same as "the C programming language?"
+## Does the C included in C++ correspond exactly to 'the C programming language'?

-C++ is a much larger programming language than C. We can say that there is a "C core" in C++.
-We can write codes in C++ as if we were writing in C. But C in C++ and the separate programming language we call "C" are not exactly the same.
-Still, it wouldn't be wrong to say that there is a 70-80% similarity.
-Some of the features added to the C language, especially with C99, are not available in C++.
-Therefore, we must be careful when writing C-style code in C++ and when transferring C-style codes written in C++ to the C language.
-C++ **is NOT** a new version of C. C++ is a separate language.
+C++ is a more expansive programming language compared to C. It includes a 'C core', meaning that codes can be written in C++ in a way that is *reminiscent* of writing in C. However, it's important to understand that the 'C' within C++ and the standalone C programming language are not identical.
+Roughly speaking, there is about a 70-80% similarity between them.
+Notably, some features introduced in C99 are not incorporated into C++, which requires careful consideration when writing C-style code in C++ or transferring such code from C++ to C.

+It's crucial to recognize that C++ is **not** merely an updated version of C; it is a distinct language with its own set of rules and features.

 ## What is MISRA C?